opn-ooo/opn-th-front-end-challenges/README.md

 * **Simplicity:** You can write gimmick-free and straightforward code with no ambiguities.
 * **Defensiveness:** You can cover edge cases and treat user inputs with care.
-* **Don't repeat yourself** You can reduce repetition of software patterns to avoid redundancy.
+* **Don't repeat yourself:** You can reduce repetition of software patterns to avoid redundancy.

 ## What happens after your submission